kyoya-oga/KYOYA-OGA/README.md

 Web Developer
 -------------

-I've been working in Web Development for 2 years.
-I'm passionate about creating better websites!
+I've been working in Web Development.
+I'm passionate about creating better websites and web applications!

 * 🌍  I'm based in Thailand
 * 🖥️  See my portfolio at [kyoya.dev](http://kyoya.dev)